Jogodish Babu was returning from Mitro Moshai’s adda the evening the Zombie Apocalypse struck Bunglistan.

 “Now you come home,” Jogodish Babu’s wife ordered, pulling, and he went.

 On the way he passed the Goshaigonj constable coming with another tape measure.

 “Let’s start measuring,” he said.
 “I want to go back to the station and sleep.”

 The next morning the news was all over.
 The dead were rising.

 “Jombies,” Haldar said, meeting Jogodish Babu in the street as they both left for work.
 “That eej what they are called, jombies.”

 “Eet eej happening all obhar the waarld,” Foni from the television repair shop said.
 But nobody paid any attention to him because he was a “baby boy”, only eighteen years old.

 “We are laacky,” Jogodish Babu pronounced.
 “Een thees caantry only Muslims and Christians bury their dead.
 We Hindus baarn them.
 So naan obh awar dead bodies caam back to life.”
 He didn’t speak very happily.
 Last night his wife had kept nagging till midnight, condemning him for going to see the dead body.

 “You are supposed to be a bhodrolok, a gentleman,” she had said.
-“Baat you go and act like a small man, a chhotolok.
+“Baat you go and act like street rabble, a chhotolok.
 You nebhar care for what people say.”